kdgdkd/ramiho/README.md

 There is already one connexion set, but you'd like to connect device number 2 to device number 4; enter **+24** [like this](https://edpanfleto.com/kdgdkd/git/ramiho_connect2.png "ramiho connect" ).
 If you are happy with the current connexions and want to save them for later use, enter **0** to open the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) submenu; mine is in Spanish.
 Now enter **03** to [save connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxsave.png "Save Connexions" ) into file svdcnx3.
-Next time you enter ramiho, you'll just need to go to the Favorite Connexions submenu, and enter **3** to [load connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxload.png "Load Connexions" ) file svdcnx3.
+Next time you enter ramiho, you'll just need to send **0** to enter the Favorite Connexions submenu, and then **3** to [load connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxload.png "Load Connexions" ) file svdcnx3.

 ### with command line
 You can access all of ramiho's features through the command line interface, by adding arguments after the ramiho command.
 Commands mirror the terminal interface's; to show all available commands type